mlamela/python-intro-DH/README.md

 The code has been used in teaching at courses (Department of ALM, Uppsala University):

--Introduction to Cultural Analytics
+-Introduction to Cultural Analytics Fall 2023

--Distant Reading
+tbc.